andy-6th/spesa/README.md

 This app runs on Apache server with PHP version 7.2 or above, and .htaccess file enabled.
 If you're not familiar with how to enable .htaccess, try a Google search.
 If you're lazy, you can find an example here https://www.linode.com/docs/guides/how-to-set-up-htaccess-on-apache/.
 If you want to run the app on a different server (i.e. Nginx), please substitute the .htaccess file with appropriate configuration.
 Basically, the provided .htaccess file rewrites URLs without the trailing ".php" extension: that's actually the only rule needed to make things work.
 Other rules were added for completeness sake, but they are not fundamental.
 ### Install SPESA&copy; ###
 Just copy the repository content in a folder of your choice under your HTTP/HTTPS server root.
+Please remember to chown the whole directory to the http server user (usually www-data:www-data).
 You'll be able to reach the app at the address
 `http(s)://your.server.address/chosen-folder`.
 ## Registration mode ##
 If you think your app URL is too "public" and easily reachable by unwanted users, a very simple _registration_ mode can be set.
 It's just a silly expedient that sets a minumum level of access filtering using cookies.